What Is Ransomware?

 Ransomware threats are constantly evolving and growing more severe.
 As new security measures arise, hackers are devising more and more ways to invade the computers of individuals and enterprises.
 Threats such as Ransomware-as-a-Service (RaaS) are becoming more and more common.
 With RaaS, someone can purchase or rent a full ransomware package that they can unleash on anyone they want.
 Sometimes, they split the profits with the RaaS provider.

-Government agencies will continue to be the targets of attacks as well.
-When a hacker is able to shut down even a small branch of a government—whether it is local or national—it affects the lives of a wide swath of people, which makes it particularly tempting to pay the ransom and get back up and running.
+Although the U.S. Department of Justice (DOJ) acts against attackers, government agencies will still continue to be the targets of attacks.
+When a hacker is able to shut down even a small branch of government—whether local or national—it affects the lives of a wide swath of people, which makes it particularly tempting to pay the ransom and get back up and running.

 Effective ransomware detection involves a combination of education and technology.
 Here are some of the most effective ways to detect and prevent ransomware attacks:

 - Ensure employees are educated about ransomware: Teach employees how to spot signs of ransomware, such as emails designed to look like they are from authentic businesses, suspicious external links, and questionable file attachments.

 - Create honeypots: A honeypot is a decoy, consisting of fake repositories of files designed to look like attractive targets for attackers.
 When a ransomware hacker goes after your honeypot, you can detect and stop the attack.

 - Monitor your network and endpoints: With vigilant monitoring, you can log incoming and outgoing traffic, scan files for evidence of attack (such as failed modifications), establish a baseline for acceptable user activity, and then investigate anything that seems out of the ordinary.

 - Deploy antivirus and anti-ransomware tools: These can be used to whitelist acceptable sites and inform you when they detect a threat.